 In this stage, things start getting noticeably worse.
 By now, the person is tolerating a lot of alcohol and using it as a way to cope.
 This means that drinking is becoming more obvious to others, and they may question whether or not there is a problem.
 This is why managing drinking becomes necessary.

 The functional alcoholic doesn’t want to admit there’s a problem because they don’t want to stop.
 They need alcohol to feel good, have fun and deal with bad moods, so they pull in the reigns and isolate themselves.
 Friends and family made them feel uncomfortable, so it’s easier to drink at home alone.

-It’s hard to be happy when you’re isolated and the effects of alcohol take their hold.
+It’s hard to be happy when you’re isolated and the effects of alcohol take hold.
 Alcohol is a depressant, and it can lead to chemical imbalances.
 The more depressed the person becomes, the more they drink.
-It’s also easy to get into legal troubles when a person develops an unhealthy relationship with alcohol.
+It’s also easy to get into legal trouble when a person develops an unhealthy relationship with alcohol.
 They may get a DUI or wake up in the morning not knowing how they got home.

-Stage 4: Physical, Emotional and Psychological Changes
+Stage 4: Physical, Emotional, and Psychological Changes

-In the last stage, there are obvious signs that the drinking is taking its toll.
+In the last stage, there are obvious signs that drinking is taking its toll.
 The physical appearance is different.
 Many people pack on weight from the excess calories and have the telltale “beer belly.”
 This weight can put the body at risk for high blood pressure, high liver enzyme counts, stomach ulcers, heartburn, diabetes, and shaking hands.